Crafting structure that elevates story

 • Evaluating overall structure and organization

-• Assessing pacing, flow, and narrative momentum
+• Assessing pacing, voice, and narrative momentum

 • Examining how story, research, and analysis interact